Foundations of Public Health

 On successful completion of this unit, students will be able to:

-1. Critically appraise local, national and global health disparities, identify their determinants and propose strategies to address them based on a contemporary evidence-base.
+1. Critically appraise local, national and global health disparities, identify their determinants and propose strategies to address them based on a contemporary evidence-base;

 Assessment

-Policy Brief on a cause of action (2000 words) - 40%
+Assignment : Policy Brief on a course of action (2000 words) - 40%

 This unit is studied as part of the online Master of Public Health and Graduate Certificate in Public Health.